-The cost of sales for the quarter ended June 30, 2022 was \$21.82 million compared to \$14.24 million last year, driven primarily by the addition of the NetFortris business for the full fourth quarter and by the continuing supply chain pressures.
+The cost of sales for the quarter ended September 30, 2022 was \$20.71 million compared to \$14.63 million last year, driven primarily by the addition of the NetFortris business and by the continuing supply chain pressures.
 Sangoma's cost of sales has been impacted by global supply chain disruptions, for both electronic components and for shipping.
 In some cases, Sangoma has needed to order further ahead, pay more for electronic components, and to ship product by air versus by sea (at higher cost).
-Nevertheless, Sangoma was able to fill most customer orders in the fourth quarter, despite these supply chain pressures.
+Nevertheless, Sangoma was able to fill most customer orders in the first quarter, despite these supply chain pressures.

-Gross profit for the quarter ended June 30, 2022 was \$40.68 million, up 13% from the \$35.88 million realized in the quarter ended June 30, 2021.
-Gross margin for the fourth quarter of fiscal 2022 was approximately 65% of revenue.
-This is down from the same quarter last year partly because of the revenue reclassification as further described below under the heading "Quarterly Results of Operations", the global supply chain pressures referenced and the slightly lower average margin from the Managed Services portion of the NetFortris portfolio added this quarter.
+Gross profit for the quarter ended September 30, 2022 was \$43.34 million, up 18% from the \$36.87 million realized in the quarter ended September 30, 2021.
+Gross margin for the first quarter of fiscal 2023 was approximately 68% of revenue.
+This is down slightly from the same quarter last year partly because of the global supply chain pressures referenced and partly due to the slightly lower average margin from the Managed Services products.
+This level of gross margin is consistent with our expectations for fiscal year 2023.